 Renfe Alvia trains on this route provide first- and second-class sections (Preferente and Turista), with a cafe-bar carriage or a refreshment trolley service.
 Travelers with wheelchairs can access dedicated spaces on Renfe trains, with assistance available at the departure and arrival stations.
 Cyclists can carry bikes on board Alvia and Media Distancia trains, subject to available space, with a small charge applicable.
 Pets in carriers are permitted, with a 25% ticket cost (free in Preferente class), with a maximum weight of 10 kg.
 Hand baggage on Renfe services is limited to a maximum of three items per passenger with a maximum total weight of 25 kg.

 Surprisingly, tickets for express trains from Madrid to Salamanca cost a little less than slower services, The Omio site offers an at-a-glance guide to the price differences on trains from Madrid.
 Although discounts for advance booking are not a major consideration on this route, it is advisable to secure a preferred departure well in advance at popular times of the year, notably in the fall when Salamanca's students are traveling back to the city to resume their studies.

-Passengers board the train most frequently from Madrid-Puerta de Atocha, which is located around 1 mile (s) / 1 km away from the city center, and they get off the train at Salamanca, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from Madrid-Puerta de Atocha-Almudena Grandes, which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the train at Salamanca, located 0.9 miles (1.5 km) away from the city centre.

 Here are some other resources that might have the information you need